jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Entry Points

-`Public` methods might only expose the *entry points* in the recursion, so it is clear where to start.
+`Public` methods can show us the starting point of the recursion, making it easier to understand where the process begins:

 ```cs
 class OrderSummaryVisitor : OrderVisitorBase